noidexe/Enjin-Coin-Documentation/docs/metadata.md

 ### Getting Started
 Create an account on Digital Ocean.

-Once you have an account, create an new project for you game, and then create a [Space](https://www.digitalocean.com/docs/spaces/).
+Once you have an account, create a new project for your game, and then create a [Space](https://www.digitalocean.com/docs/spaces/).

 Your screen should look something like this: